 .
-ARDS carries a mortality risk of 29-42%, and is responsible for 75,000 deaths annually in the US with alcohol use disorders (AUDs), including alcohol abuse and alcohol dependence.
-Pneumonia in these individuals is oftentimes more severe, and associated with frank respiratory failure, requiring intensive care.
-In this country, the numbers of individuals with AUDs who die from bacterial pneumonia annually approximate those due to more widely acknowledged alcohol-related conditions, including cirrhosis, trauma, and pancreatitis.
-Investigators have begun to unravel the mechanisms contributing to the increased susceptibility to alcohol-associated pneumonia through the development of animal model and small-scale human investigations.
-Unfortunately, translation of these discoveries to clinical trials in human subjects has been noticeably deficient.
-To develop new interventions for individuals with AUDs that decrease their predisposition for pneumonia, with the support of the National Institute on Alcoholism and Alcohol Abuse, we have developed the Colorado Pulmonary Alcohol Research Consortium (CoPARC) to conduct translational investigations to complement and extend basic science observations.
+ARDS carries a mortality risk of 29-42%, and is responsible for 75,000 deaths annually in the US.
+Analogous to outcomes in AUD-associated pneumonia, patients with AUD-associated ARDS fare still more poorly, requiring prolonged hospitalizations and having a mortality of 59-65%.
+Therefore, Colorado Pulmonary Alcohol Research Consortium (CoPARC) investigations hope to improve understanding of the pathophysiologic mechanisms contributing to increased morbidity in pneumonia and ARDS among patients with AUDs, as these conditions are of substantial public health importance.
+To develop new interventions for individuals with AUDs that decrease their predisposition for pneumonia, with the support of the National Institute on Alcoholism and Alcohol Abuse (NIAAA), we have developed CoPARC to conduct translational investigations to complement and extend basic science observations.
 The goal of CoPARC is to serve as a readily accessible biorepository of data and clinical samples from subjects with alcohol use disorders and controls.
 While our primary focus is on pulmonary processes affected by alcohol, we hope to extend our resources to support the research in other organ systems that contribute to critical illness in these individuals.

 How can CoPARC help you?

-- biorepository of specimens/data from otherwise healthy subjects with alcohol abuse and dependence, who are otherwise healthy, and matched controls.
+- Access to a biorepository of specimens/data from otherwise healthy subjects with alcohol abuse and dependence, who are otherwise healthy, and matched controls.
 Cigarette smoking and cannabis smoking histories are collected from all subjects and controls.

-- biorepository of specimens/data from patients with severe burn injuries, including inhalation injury, including patients with and without an alcohol consumption history
+- Access to a biorepository of specimens/data from patients with severe burn injuries, including inhalation injury, including patients with and without an AUD history.

-- consortium of researchers with basic and clinical research experience in the field of alcohol-related pulmonary diseases to aid in experimental design and collaboration
+- Facilitate collaboration with a consortium of investigators with basic and clinical research experience in the field of alcohol-related pulmonary diseases to aid in experimental designs and extend investigative projects.